 These missions are executed at Boston Medical Center and the VA Boston Healthcare System.
 These institutions have been the source of significant contributions to the history of American neurology and, today, are busy clinical services that provide care to patients with a broad range of acute and chronic neurological diseases.
 This tradition of scientific investigation, training, and patient care continues within active programs in behavioral neurology, memory disorders, neuroepidemiology, movement disorders, sleep medicine, neurogenetics, stroke, neurocritical care, and epilepsy.
 See the Neurology website for more information.

-The primary goal of our program is to provide house officers with the knowledge and skills to competently diagnose and care for patients with neurological disease.
+The primary goal of our residency program is to provide house officers with the knowledge and skills to competently diagnose and care for patients with neurological disease.
 Our large and diverse faculty encompasses a wide range of interests in neurology and strives to instill a sense of learning, teaching, and cooperation through instruction and supervision of each resident.
-Each resident has a chance to see an abundant and appropriate clinical case material, presenting the “many faces of neurologic disease”.
-Our Program offers the resident experience in all facets of Neurological study through exposure to the strengths of each affiliated institution, resulting in the highest quality of Neurological training available anywhere.
-The link below is intended to be an information resource for staff, current residents, prospective applicants and medical students: www.bumc.bu.edu/neurology/residencyprogram.
+Each resident has a chance to see an abundant and appropriate clinical case material, presenting the “many faces of neurologic disease.”
+Our program offers the resident experience in all facets of neurological study through exposure to the strengths of each affiliated institution, resulting in the highest quality of neurological training available anywhere.
+The link below is intended to be an information resource for staff, current residents, prospective applicants, and medical students: www.bumc.bu.edu/neurology/residencyprogram.

-The goal of the Clerkship in Neurology is to teach the students how a Neurologist thinks about disease.
+The clerkship in Neurology runs for four weeks.
+The goal of the clerkship is to teach the students how a neurologist thinks about disease.
 Students participate in inpatient and outpatient experiences.
 Students become proficient at the use of the lumbar puncture simulator and demonstrate expertise in a chosen area of neurology through an oral presentation to their peers.
 There are additional opportunities for exposure to interventional neurology, pediatric neurology, intensive care neurology, and the subspecialty neurology clinics.

 The objectives include: